 Any seagoing community was historically interested in having its approaches adequately marked, especially at night or in low visibility.
 In 1842, Robert M. Cutler and seventy-two other ship owners, merchants, or residents of Guysborough petitioned the provincial government for sixty pounds for a beacon light and buoys for the harbour.
 The petitioners explained that the entrance to the harbour was “rather intricate [and] difficult of access and owing to the want of buoys and a proper landmark or guide, vessels approaching it at night in particular are much endangered.”

-The 1843 lighthouse burned down on September 11, 1904, but was quickly replaced.
+Guysborough Lighthouse burned down on September 12, 1904.
+A temporary light was shown from a lantern hoisted on a mast until a new lighthouse was built the following year.
 The second lighthouse was a square, wooden dwelling with a lantern room centered atop its hipped roof.
-Besides its light, which could be seen for eleven miles, the station was also equipped with a foghorn to answer signals from the sea in thick weather.
+P.L.
+Farlane, of Baddeck, constructed the lighthouse at a contract price of $1675.
+Besides its fixed white light, which could be seen for eleven miles, the station was also equipped with a hand foghorn the keeper would use to answer signals from the sea in thick weather.

 The 1905 Guysborough Lighthouse was demolished in 1981 and replaced by a light shown from the top of a round, fiberglass tower, painted white and marked by two red, horizontal bands.
-The modern tower has been inactive since the late 1990s.
+The modern tower has been inactive since 1996 but remains standing.

 Keepers: Godfrey S. Peart (1852 – 1884), Moses C. Scott (1884 – 1914), George E. Scott (1914 – at least 1937), James L. Jarvis ( – 1961).